 Faith is an odd thing — much like our appreciation of fog.
-We know it is real, however, if we reach out to touch it — employing our human instincts to confirm it’s existence — we are welcomed by our fingers slipping effortlessly through the air.
+We know it is real, however, if we reach out to touch it — employing our human instincts to confirm it’s existence — we’re welcomed by our fingers slipping effortlessly through the air.

 And to have faith that God is in our lives and helping direct us to his wishes is much like this — we know it and feel it, but we can’t confirm it in any tangible way until it is absent.

 Each of us, as a believer, is led by our faith in God’s choices for us.
-Our lives may be uneven or choppy, but we understand His hand and faith are behind us.
-His support is what I believe helps those who are chosen to follow particularly challenging pathways in life to find the confidence and courage to carry forward even during the most difficult times in life.
+Our lives may be uneven or choppy, but we understand His hand and faith is behind us.
+His support is what I believe is what helps those who are chosen to follow particularly challenging pathways in life, the confidence and courage to carry forward even during the most difficult times in life.

 The woman smiles broadly.
-The word “survivor” carries a very special meaning to her — a word now revealed to her as forever literally defined to her as meaning “life or death.”
+The word “survivor” carries a very special meaning to her — a word now revealed to her as forever literally defined by her as to mean “life or death.”